WalletWasabi/WasabiDoc/docs/using-wasabi/Receive.md

 How could we decide what to reveal to a KYC exchange?
 Well, it is not possible.

-Wasabi is a coins-oriented wallet in the sense that coins are the most important unit of information to take decisions about privacy.
+Wasabi is a coins-oriented wallet in the sense that coins are the most important unit of information to take decisions to protect privacy.

 ### Labels